awsdocs/amazon-s3-userguide/doc_source/S3onOutposts.md

 ```

 For more information about object keys, see [Working with S3 on Outposts objects](S3OutpostsWorkingObjects.md)\.

+### S3 Versioning<a name="S3OutpostsVersioning"></a>

+You can use S3 Versioning on Outposts buckets to keep multiple variants of an object in the same bucket\.
+With S3 Versioning, you can preserve, retrieve, and restore every version of every object stored in your buckets\.
+S3 Versioning helps you recover from unintended user actions and application failures\.

+For more information, see [Managing S3 Versioning for your S3 on Outposts bucket](S3OutpostsManagingVersioning.md)\.

+### Version ID<a name="S3OutpostsVersionID"></a>

+When you enable S3 Versioning in a bucket, S3 on Outposts generates a unique version ID for each object added to the bucket\.
+Objects that already existed in the bucket at the time that you enable versioning have a version ID of `null`\.
+If you modify these \(or any other\) objects with other operations, such as [PutObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html), the new objects get a unique version ID\.

+For more information, see [Managing S3 Versioning for your S3 on Outposts bucket](S3OutpostsManagingVersioning.md)\.

 ### Storage class and encryption<a name="S3OutpostsStorageClasses"></a>